 The role and retrospective responsibility of any retrospective facilitator is to help keep the retro focused and productive.
-On Retrium, the retrospective facilitator has some additional responsibilities.
+In Retrium, the retrospective facilitator has some additional responsibilities.

 Retrospective Responsibility #1 - Move from phase to phase

-Retrium column-based retrospectives have a number of phases to them: brainstorming, grouping, voting, and discussion.
+Retrium's column-based retrospectives have a number of phases to them: Think, Group, Vote, and Discuss.
 The retrospective facilitator is responsible for moving from one phase to another within the retrospective meeting.
-To do that, simply click on the orange arrow in the bottom menu.
-A window will pop-up will ask you to confirm since you cannot go back to previous stages.
+To do that, simply click on the orange arrow in the bottom navbar.
+A window will pop-up will and ask you to confirm since you cannot go back to previous stages.

 Retrospective Responsibility #2 - Support conflict resolution during grouping